demisto/content/Packs/CiscoAMP/Integrations/CiscoAMP/CiscoAMP_description.md

 The fetched event types can be controlled through `event_id` that can be received from the command: `cisco-amp-event-type-list`.

 # Polling Command
+The following commands support polling:
+- `cisco-amp-computer-isolation-create`
+- `cisco-amp-computer-isolation-delete`

-The commands: `cisco-amp-computer-isolation-create` and `cisco-amp-computer-isolation-delete` supports polling.</br> The polling is done when the status of an endpoint has changed.
+The polling is done when the status of an endpoint has changed.

 # Integration Commands
 - cisco-amp-app-trajectory-query-list